KulbhushanBhalerao/flogo-extensions/prometheus-metrics/README.md

 ```

 ## Screenshots
+## Using Flogo to Expose `/metrics` Endpoint for Prometheus

+Flogo can be used to expose a `/metrics` endpoint that Prometheus can scrape.
+The Flogo flow can fetch, calculate, or build metrics dynamically and return them in a Prometheus-compatible format.

+### Flow Overview
 ![Prometheus Metrics Activity](./images/flow-with-metrics-generated.png)

+### General Metrics Settings
+Configure the Prometheus Metrics Activity with the required settings to define how metrics are generated and exposed.

 ![Prometheus Metrics Activity Settings](./images/ActivitySettings.png)

+### Input JSON Example
+Provide a sample JSON message in the input mapper.
+Numeric fields are converted into unique metrics, while string fields become labels for all metrics derived from the numeric fields.
+This simplifies the process of building Prometheus metrics.

 ![Prometheus Metrics Activity Input Settings](./images/ActivityInputSetting.png)

+### Dynamic Input Mapping
+Using the sample JSON message, create a dynamic input mapper.
+This allows you to map metric values directly or calculate them dynamically using data from other activities or APIs that Flogo can call within the process.

 ![Prometheus Metrics Activity Input mappings](./images/MapDataToMetrics.png)

+### Output Parameter Mapping
+Use the output parameter containing the final metrics to return the generated Prometheus metrics.
+These metrics can then be scraped by Prometheus or used by a Prometheus ServiceMonitor.

 ![Prometheus Metrics Activity Output variable to Map](./images/OutputPrometheusMetrics.png)

 ## ⚙️ Configuration